Migraine Comorbidities: Lupus

 Flares are triggered primarily by physiologic stressors including disease or illness, infection, emotional stress, pain and injury.
 Anything that can cause inflammation in the body can trigger a Lupus flare.
 This includes diet, travel, UV exposure (sunlight, fluorescent lighting), vaccination and some medications.

-Symptoms of SLE include but are not limited to:
+Symptoms of Lupus include but are not limited to:

 - Butterfly rash